Photos of Torres del Paine

 : When you enter Chile, you will be issued a document called a PDI (tourism card).
 Please do NOT throw this away.
 You will need it to exit the country and nearly every lodge we stay in also asks for a copy.

 Trekking Duration: 7 hours

-After breakfast, we will depart Puerto Natales and begin our 2-hour drive to Torres del Paine National Park.
-Upon arrival at Torres Del Paine, your guides will brief you on effective trekking techniques as well as an overview of the natural and cultural history of the area.
-We will begin trekking to the Ascencio valley while having views of the the Ascencio river.
+After an early breakfast, your guides will brief you on effective trekking techniques as well as an overview of the natural and cultural history of the area.
+We will begin trekking up the Ascencio valley while having views of the the Ascencio river.
 We will come to refugio Chileno and have a break for water and snacks.
 We then continue through a beautiful forest of native Lenga (Beech) trees and then keep hiking until we reach a glacial moraine (a ridge made from earth pushed by the glacier).
 From the moraine, we trek 1 more hour until we reach the most amazing view of the Torres Del Paine rock towers!
 The views of the granite towers and glacial lake are simply breathtaking.
-We will then head to our refugio las Torres for dinner and accommodation for the night.
+We will then head back to Refugio Nash for dinner and accommodation for the night.
 Our guides will deliver the plan for the next day.

 Hiking Mileage: 6.8 miles